lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 {code ruby,test_environment,27,29}

 In this test it's pretty trivial, but maybe you can imagine that being useful when you have a ton of ActiveRecord objects flying around?
-Particularly if you also patch whatever is doing the output for your test running to print the contents of `environment` for all failing tests.
+Particularly if you also patch whatever is outputting your test results to print the contents of `environment` for all failing tests.

 If you're curious, you can also take a look at the other instance variables that MiniTest has created behind the scenes, mostly prefixed with `_` to indicate an informal 'privacy':